david-cohen/kinetic/kaos/README.md

 ##Build Instructions

 ###Native Build on a Debian System
-1.  git clone (or copy) koas project on debian system
+1.  git clone (or copy) kaos project on Debian system
 2.  change directories into the kaos directory
-3.  run tools/install_packages.sh (to install needed debian packages)
+3.  run tools/install-packages.sh (to install needed Debian packages)
-4.  run make CROSS_COMPILER=false dependancies (to download and build needed libraries)
+4.  run make dependencies (to download and build needed libraries)
-5.  run make CROSS_COMPILER=false all (to build kaos application and asssoicated unit tests)
+5.  run make all (to build kaos application and associated unit tests)

 ###Cross Compiled Build on a Debian System
-1.  git clone (or copy) koas project on debian system
+1.  git clone (or copy) kaos project on Debian system
 2.  change directories into the kaos directory
-3.  run tools/install_packages.sh (to install needed debian packages)
+3.  run tools/install-packages.sh (to install needed Debian packages)
+4.  export ARM_CROSS_COMPILER=true
 4.  run make cross-compiler (to install the cross compiler tool chain)
 5.  source ~/.bashrc (to use newly added environment variables)
-6.  run make CROSS_COMPILER=true dependancies (to download and build needed libraries)
+6.  run make dependencies (to download and build needed libraries)
-7.  run make CROSS_COMPILER=true all (to build kaos application and asssoicated unit tests)
+7.  run make all (to build kaos application and associated unit tests)

-##Make Options
+###Make Options
 * make all - will perform a clean build of the Kinetic object storage application and associated tests
+* make check - will run google lint to check for suspicious software usage
+* make clean - will delete all the kaos and unit test build artifacts
+* make conform - will run astyle and covert the code to adhere to the chosen style conventions
+* make dependencies - will download and build the needed libraries
 * make kaos - will build the Kinetic object storage application
 * make proto - will create protocol buffer source files from the proto config files
-* make check - will run google lint to check for suspicious software usage
-* make conform - will run cstyle and covert the code to adhere to the chosen style conventions
+* make run-tests - will run the unit tests (which takes about a minute)
+* make shush - this is KAOS, we don't shush here
 * make test - will build the unit tests (which uses google test)

+##Check-in Requirements
+1.  make conform must be run with its changes applied to the files to be checked in
+2.  make check must be run without any warnings being reported
-* make run-tests - will run the unit tests (which takes about a minute)
+3.  make run-tests must be run with all the unit tests passing successfully
-* make clean - will delete all the kaos and unit test build artifacts
-* make kaboom - this is KAOS, we don't make kaboom here
+4. The Kinetic conformance test must be run with all of its tests passing successfully